Model of a spin-$1/2$ electric charge in $F\left( B^2\right)$ modified Weyl gravity: Introduction

 One of the unresolved problems in fundamental physics is the problem of the electron's internal structure.
 In classical physics, this problem manifests itself in the fact that a point charge possesses an infinite mass related to the energy of the electrostatic field created by the charge.
 In quantum electrodynamics, a point electron leads to the occurrence of divergences in loop graphs.

 Apparently, a first attempt to resolve this problem has been made by Abraham and Lorentz within the theory of an electron suggested in Refs.~\cite{ablo,ablo1}.
 Another attempt to resolve the problem is Wheeler's idea of `charge without charge'~\cite{wheelbook} where an electric charge is regarded as a wormhole containing force lines of an electric field.
 Within such model, the region where the force lines enter the wormhole looks like a negative charge, and the region where the force lines emerge from the wormhole mimics a positive charge.
-Also, numerous attempts have been made to find regular solutions in classical and nonlinear electrodynamics both in the presence and in the absence of the gravitational field~\cite{Born:1934gh,heis,Markov:1970hv,Markov:1972sc,Bronnikov:1979ex,Datzeff:1980tg,Bonnor:1989iw,Davidson:1992kr,Herr:1994,Zaslavskii:2010yi,Finst:1999,Bronn:2000,Habib:2009,Zaslav:2010,Dzhunushaliev:2016bnh}.
+Also, numerous attempts have been made to find regular solutions in classical and nonlinear electrodynamics both in the presence and in the absence of the gravitational field~\cite{Born:1934gh, heis, Markov:1970hv, Markov:1972sc, Bronnikov:1979ex, Datzeff:1980tg, Bonnor:1989iw, Herr:1994, Zaslavskii:2010yi, Finst:1999, Bronn:2000, Habib:2009, Zaslav:2010, Dzhunushaliev:2016bnh}.
 One should also definitely mention the popular approach to the classical model of an electron using the Einstein-Dirac~\cite{Finster:1998ws} and Kerr-Newman~\cite{KNold,KNold1,KNold2,KNold3,KNold4,KNold5,KNold6,KNold7} solutions (an extensive bibliography on the subject can be found in Ref.~\cite{Burinskii:2011id}).
+In Ref.~\cite{Davidson:1992kr}, invoking world-manifold gauge field theory, Dirac's idea of finite size electron is considered.
+The idea that an electric monopole with internal magnetic monopole like-structure can be interpreted as a genuine electric monopole by an outside observer was considered in Ref.~\cite{Davidson:1990ez}.